 Well, don’t worry!
 We searched the archives and avoided finding anything similar to our top ten.

-To make it easier for scrim readers, we’ve added the similarities they have.
+To make it easier for scrim readers, we’ve added their similarities.

 Of course, we’ve also included a handy link for all the series we’ve reviewed, so you can read our thoughts on the series and see if it’s something you want to waste your time on.